adon-cloudcannon/test-bookshops/content/engineer_ready/_index.md

         eyebrow: ''
         title: Find out more about what’s driving the Forest Positive movement
         text: >-
-          Some copy here about trees, climate change, deforestation, benefits of planting and/or similar.
+          <p>Some copy here about trees, climate change, deforestation, benefits
+          of planting and/or similar.
 It shouldn’t be too long, as we expect this section to not be more than this amount of lines.
 But there’s room for a bit more.
-Maybe another line.
+Maybe another line.</p>
         simple_components:
           - _bookshop_name: unordered-list
             items: